Our Team

 - You will be asked to complete surveys on lifestyle behaviors such as diet, exercise, sleep quality, cancer diagnosis and management, other health conditions, and quality of life.

-- Surveys may be done spread out over time and may take a total of 4-5 hours each year.
+- Surveys may be done spread out over time and may take a total of 3 hours the first year, and up to 1.5 hours each year thereafter for up to 3 years.

-- With permission, we will routinely collect data from your medical records on cancer and other health outcomes.
+- With permission, we will routinely collect data from your medical records on cancer, social and financial factors, and other health outcomes.

 - This type of research takes a long time, and we would like to follow your health status with cancer indefinitely.